LocationValle de Bravo, Mexico

 Site Area7 000 m2

-From the architect.
+Text description provided by the architects.
 The project Five Houses proposes to realize the dream of living in a forest dominated by ancient pines and lush vegetation, in a privileged place.
 The site is located 3 minutes from the junction of the new Toluca - Avándaro road, which includes a bicycle path.
 Its location is strategic, between the center of Valle de Bravo and Avandaro Golf Club, 10 minutes from the lake.
 For the construction of the project we took into consideration saving the largest possible number of trees in the nearly seven thousand square meters of land area, in order to respect the environment as much as possible.
 This, together with the use of the slope of the site, accentuates the feeling of being immersed in the forest from the built spaces.

 The project: shared privacy